School Activities.

 and dialogue with themselves ( self-exploration).

-learners must dialogue with others, interact with
+Learners must dialogue with others, interact with

 the teacher, the set-book, the teaching aid,